xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   end for

   for each selected_element in ELEMENTS_TO_MOVE
-      Find the GraphicalElement (GD_GE) associated with selected_element Find the Model (GD_MD) associated with the GraphicalElement unrelate the GraphicalElement from the Model across R1
+      disconnect the graphical element associated selected_element from its canvas connect selected_element to the canvas associated with the destination end for
-      relate the GraphicalElement to the destiantion's Model across R1 update the selected_element's associated container symbol on R307 if containment has changed end for

   for each selected_element in ELEMENTS_TO_MOVE
-    update selected_element's  model root and set it to the destination model root end for
+    update selected_element''s  model root and set it to the destination model root end for

   for each selected_element in ELEMENTS_TO_MOVE